Winterschool part II - Advanced numerical methods for hyperbolic equations

 Lecturers: prof. Michael Dumbser (UNITN/DICAM); dr. Laura Del Rio (UNITN/DICAM)

-The course will be offered in a blended format: in presence (at DICAM room 2A and 2N only on February 2, 2022) and online via Zoom.
+The course will be offered in a blended format: in presence at DICAM and online via Zoom.
 The link for online participation will be sent to all registered participants.

 You can find more information on the official website of the course.